deafdudecomputers/PalWorldSaveTools/README.md

 # Working as of v0.4.12 patch.

+# MAKE SURE TO UPDATE YOUR SAVES(via saving in single/coop world OR in server) BEFORE USING THE TOOL!

 - **Author:** MagicBear and cheahjs
 - **License:** MIT License
 - **Updated by:** Pylar and Techdude